PotashAlum/GCPImageUpload/README.md

-## Middleware Implementation

-The application uses a middleware-based approach for cross-cutting concerns:

-### Authentication Middleware

-The authentication middleware handles API key validation and authorization:

-1. **API Key Extraction**: Extracts the API key from the `X-API-Key` header
-2. **Authentication**: Validates the API key against the database
-3. **Path Analysis**: Normalizes the request path and extracts resource identifiers
-4. **Permission Checking**: Matches the request against defined permission rules
-5. **Resource Ownership Verification**: Ensures users only access authorized resources

-The middleware implements a sophisticated pattern-matching algorithm to determine which permission rules apply to a given request, enforcing both role-based permissions and resource ownership.

-### Audit Middleware

-The audit middleware logs all API operations:

-1. **Request Capture**: Records incoming request details
-2. **Response Capture**: Records response status and timing
-3. **Audit Log Creation**: Stores a complete audit record including:
-   - User ID and API key information
-   - Resource type and ID
-   - Action performed
-   - Request status (success/failure)
-   - Timestamp
-   - Request duration

-All audit logs are searchable through the `/audit-logs` endpoint (accessible only to root users).# Image Management API

 A scalable, cloud-based service for teams to securely store, organize, and retrieve images using modern cloud technologies.
 Built with FastAPI, Google Cloud Storage, and MongoDB.

 This service follows clean architecture principles with a clear separation of concerns: